vladh/fotografiska/pstr/README.md

 ## FAQ

-*I've found a safety issue with one of the functions!*
+**I've found a safety issue with one of the functions!**

 Issues and pull requests are welcome! :)

-*Why not use a dynamic string library such as [sds](https://github.com/antirez/sds)?*
+**Why not use a dynamic string library such as [sds](https://github.com/antirez/sds)?**

-sds is great, but it's sometimes nice to be able to work with static strings --- they're easy to serialize to disk, don't need a `malloc()` call, are better in embedded environments and so on.
-Plus, for a lot of simple string handling situations, you don't need your strings to grow to any length.
+sds is great, and is a better solution in many cases, but it's sometimes nice to be able to work with static strings --- they're easy to serialize to disk, don't need a `malloc()` call, are better in embedded environments and so on.
+Plus, for a lot of simple string handling situations, you don't need your strings to be able to grow to any length.
 It's nice to be able to work with static strings without dealing with awful `<string.h>` functions with `strcat`.

-*Why is it called pstr?*
+**Why is it called pstr?**

 I wrote it for my game engine [Peony](https://vladh.net).